matpratta/serverless-adonis/README.md

-# Adonis API application
+# Adonis serverless API application

-This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.
+This is the boilerplate for creating an serverless API server in AdonisJs and Now.sh, it comes pre-configured with.

 1. Bodyparser
 2. Authentication